time2backup/time2backup/docs/user_manual.md

 ```bash
 /path/to/time2backup.sh uninstall [OPTIONS]
 ```
-See [command documentation](command.md) for more information and options.
+See [command documentation](command.md) for more information about options.

 <a name="troubleshootting"></a>
 ## Troubleshootting
 Some common bugs or issues are reported here.

-In any case of problem, please report any bug here: https://github.com/time2backup/time2backup/issues
+In case of problem, please report your bugs here: https://github.com/time2backup/time2backup/issues

 ### time2backup is stuck with message "a backup is already running"
 Sometimes, if time2backup was killed by force, a lock file may stay.